 We have all bought something expensive that we regret, sometimes instantly.

 Have you ever gone to the mall and on the drive home thought why the hell did I do that?
-When I started the job I have now, I was driving a 2005 Honda CRV that had been in at least two accidents with over 200,000 miles.
+When I started the job I have now, I was driving a 2005 Honda CRV.
+It had been in at least two accidents with over 200,000 miles.

 I started saving my money and searching the internet.
 Everyone around me was telling me to get something reliable.
-I went with a used BMW I found on Craigslist.
-I had arrived.
-If your car wasn’t European you weren’t allowed to look at me.
+I went with a used BMW I found on Craigslist, I had arrived.
+If your car wasn’t European you couldn’t look at me.

-That energy I had amassed from buying the car lasted about three days, the same amount of time it took the check engine light to come on.
+That energy I had amassed from buying the car lasted about three days.
+It was also the same amount of time it took the check engine light to come on.
 The lights on the dashboard became a trend, I would go to get the car fixed and upon leaving a new one would greet me.